Looking for the best bathroom extractor fan? We've found 6 top options to keep damp, condensation and steam at bay

 Ensuring your fan exits outside your home will help you to avoid damp and mould entirely.

-Bear in mind that while it is not a legal requirement to own an extractor fan if your bathroom has an openable window, but buying a bathroom extractor fan is still a good idea – plus, they come in different shapes and size so you can find the right fit for your home
+Bear in mind that while it is not a legal requirement to own an extractor fan if your bathroom has an openable window, buying a bathroom extractor fan is still a good idea – plus, they come in different shapes and sizes so you can find the right fit for your home.

 Do extractor fans need to be cleaned?